 Ecommerce personalization is a marketing tactic that involves delivering customized experiences on ecommerce platforms through the use of dynamic content based on a user's browsing behavior, purchase history, demographics, previous interactions, and other data.

-The dynamically served content can take many different forms, from tailored product recommendations to targeted promotions as just two examples.
-Ecommerce personalization ensures your content and offers remain relevant and attractive to shoppers.
+The dynamically served content can take many different forms, like tailored product recommendations and targeted promotion, to use two examples.
+Ecommerce personalization ensures your content and offers are as relevant and attractive to shoppers as possible.

 Benefits of personalization in ecommerce